 Certain matters are reserved for partner vote.
-These matters include the election of the CEO, the Chair and members of the Board of Partners, amendments to the firm's partnership agreement, termination of the partnership, and approval of major transactions referred to partner vote by the Board of Partners.
+These matters include the election of the CEO, the Chair and members of the Board of Partners, amendments to the Firm's partnership agreement, termination of the partnership, and approval of major transactions referred to partner vote by the Board of Partners.

 All partners have an equal vote in all such matters.
-As at 1 July 2021 there were 131 partners in PwC New Zealand.
+As at 1 July 2023 there were 148 partners in PwC New Zealand.
+There are also six shareholder/ directors in PwC Legal, an incorporated law firm offering legal services to clients.